tango2590/pregnancy_dashboard/README.md

 I wanted to share a pregnancy tracking setup for HomeAssistant.
 Originally created by [alexives](https://github.com/alexives), this project has grown exponentially while still retaining it's primary function of providing a pregnancy tracking setup that does not track and sell your information.<br>

 This was originally posted on a [HomeAssistant Community Post](https://community.home-assistant.io/t/pregnancy-tracking-privately-with-tempalate-sensors/270583), but I find it much easier to post updates to code in a github repo.
-This repository is meant to provide you as many pieces of informaiton as possible, allowing you to limit it to what you like by simpling omiting lines of code.
+This repository is meant to provide you as many pieces of informaiton as possible, allowing you to limit it to what you like by simpling omiting lines of code or removing modules from lovelace.

-***Note:** For the lovelace view, you will need to add [custom:text-element](https://github.com/custom-cards/text-element), [custom:card-templater](https://github.com/gadgetchnnel/lovelace-card-templater), and [custom:gallery-card](https://github.com/TarheelGrad1998/gallery-card).*
+***Note:** For the lovelace view, you will need to add [custom:text-action-element](https://github.com/custom-cards/text-action-element), [custom:card-templater](https://github.com/gadgetchnnel/lovelace-card-templater), and [custom:gallery-card](https://github.com/TarheelGrad1998/gallery-card).* The lovelace code is a single dashboard view that can be added to an existing dashboard.
 <br><br />
 ![Dashboard](images/Dashboard.jpeg)
 <br><br />